 Hopefully you now have a better understanding of why neither French or Spanish is easier to learn.
 The fact of the matter is that they share many similarities, and are equally different from English, so you can learn either one as a second language with relatively the same difficulty.

-The best way to learn French or Spanish can vary greatly depending on your style of learning and personal preferences.
+The best way to Learn Spanish or learn French can vary greatly depending on your style of learning and personal preferences.
 But we do think that one of the most effective ways for anyone to learn a new language is by watching TV shows and movies in that language.

 Wait, you can learn a language by watching TV?!
 Absolutely!